 Nashville, Kentucky that is!
 Dr. Wesler is wanting to locate the site of this Nashville for a possible future field research dig.
 And we, the Jackson Purchase Historical Society, have offered to help!

 An 1825 map of the Kentucky portion of the Jackson Purchase shows a town called Nashville sitting on the western bank of the Clarks River almost due east from Fort Jefferson on the banks of the Mississippi.
 Its approximate location appears to be at 36.55 degrees latitude, 88.20 degrees longitude.
 This map can be viewed by going to www.davidrumsey.com (click on directory, click on the “K” on the upper left side of the site, then scroll down to the Kentucky and Tennessee map by Henry S. Tanner, 1825).
 Once on the map, you can enlarge it and get a close up of Nashville.

-If you have any knowledge of this plantation, please send it to us either by email or regular mail.
+If you have any knowledge of this Nashville, please send it to us either by email or regular mail.
 Because of his busy schedule, Dr. Wesler has asked the JPHS to act as a gathering point.
 There is no time limit for sending us your information.
 We will check out each submission, do further research, and present what facts we uncover to Dr. Wesler.